What is modern medical acupuncture?

 The best way to do this is to join the BMAS, which provides its members with many ways of enhancing their knowledge.

 There are two answers to this, short and long.
 The short answer is that there is no 'advanced acupuncture'!
 Modern medical acupuncture is really an extension of your existing skills and there is no large body of esoteric knowledge that has to be acquired.
 The longer answer is that this course is 'advanced' in at least two ways.
 First, you are expected to think about what you are doing and to adapt your treatment according to the nature of the underlying problem, so it doesn't depend on rote learning or rigid prescriptions.
 Second, it teaches periosteal (bone) acupuncture, which is a valuable technique that often doesn't figure in courses for newcomers.

 What should I do about insurance to practise acupuncture?

 Acupuncture is normally covered by your existing professional insurance.
 You should inform your defence society that you are using acupuncture and let them have a photocopy of your certificate of attendance.

 What is the evidence base for acupuncture?

 The evidence is of two kinds.
-Research has provided plausible scientific evidence for the effects of needling both locally and centrally.
+Research has provided plausible scientific evidence for the effects of needling.
 There is also evidence for the clinical effectiveness of acupuncture in a number of conditions, although, owing to the difficulty of devising suitable control procedures for acupuncture, 'blinding' in clinical trials is hard to achieve.